Oregon, United States

 Which is the best review app for Shopify?

 The best app for you can depend on a few things (firstly, your needs and budget).
-While all of them come with unique features, Judge.me is the highest-rated product review app in Shopify’s marketplace.
+While all of them come with unique features, Judge.me is currently the highest-rated product review app in Shopify’s marketplace.

 Can you use Amazon reviews on Shopify?